• SECCHI EUVI 171 Image

 Wide-Field Imager for Parker Solar Probe (WISPR)

-This animation shows all L3 WISPR full-field observations from the nineteenth PSP Mission Encounter (2024-03-25 - 2024-04-09).
-We have superimposed a grid showing helioprojective longitude and latitude, and a scale representation of the size and location of the Sun in the… more
+This animation shows all L3 WISPR full-field observations from the twenty-second PSP Mission Encounter (2025-03-18 - 2025-03-27).
+We have superimposed a grid showing helioprojective longitude and latitude, and a scale… more

 • PSP "Touches the Sun"